 Mâconnais

-This is the most southern and largest of all of Burgundy’s winegrowing areas, with a surface area of 6,300 hectares.
+This is the southernmost and the largest of Burgundy’s wine-growing areas, covering 6,300 hectares.

-Stretching from the town of Mâcon to the northern limit of the Beaujolais, a few dozen kilometres north of Lyon, this area is perfect for the cultivation of the Chardonnay grape which produces fresh, fruity white wines with subtle yet enchanting aromas.
-The best-known appellations are Village appellations such as Saint-Véran and Pouilly-Fuissé and Regional appellations such as Mâcon-Villages.
+From the town of Mâcon to the gateway to Beaujolais, a few dozen kilometres north of Lyon, the Chardonnay grape finds here a terroir of predilection for beautiful white wines that are fresh and fruity, with subtle and charming aromas.
+The best-known appellations are the Village appellations Saint-Véran and Pouilly-Fuissé, and the Regional appellation Mâcon-Villages.